rollingCheeseWheel/examScheduler/README.md

 # examScheduler

 examScheduler is a .NET 9.0 exam scheduling and management system designed to simplify the process of creating and maintaining comprehensive exam timetables for schools using [Digitales Register](https://digitalesregister.it/).
-It combines automation, data integrity, and flexibility with a modular architecture built on modern .NET technologies.
 ## Architecture Overview

 The solution is divided into several key projects: